Bushraabir/Data-Structure-And-Algorithm/README.md

 ## Repository Structure

-- **Problem Files:** Each problem is contained in a single `.cpp` file, with the filename typically indicating the problem.
+- **Problem Folders:** Each folder contains various DSA topics with `.cpp` file, with the filename typically indicating the problem.
 - **Language:** All solutions are implemented in C++.

 ## Example Code